 Automate your business: ways to save time...and be more profitable

-In this article we look at a few ways that you can automate aspects of what you do in a way that saves time and potentially generates more leads and, ultimately, profit.
+So, in this post I look at a few ways that you can automate aspects of what you do in a way that saves time and potentially generates more leads and, ultimately, profit.

 2. Use autoresponders

-If you use an e-marketing tool like Getresponse or Mad Mimi to send out e-newsletters, then you have the ability to program in a sequence of automated ‘follow up’ emails to your subscribers.
 Everybody who signs up your mailing list can therefore automatically receive encouragements to follow you on social media; buy your products; attend an event and so on without you having to worry about scheduling e-newsletters in automatically.
-You’ll find some more in-depth information on autoresponders here.

 4. Take advantage of search algorithms